Police to release updated sketch of serial killer

 - Federal prosecutors subpoena Trump's inaugural committee

-Police also intend to offer a $100,000 reward for information leading to the arrest and conviction of the killer and release audio from a 1974 phone call to police reporting a body found along Ocean Beach.
+The killer targeted men whom he met at after-hours gay clubs and restaurants in San Francisco.
+He usually sketched them before having sex and stabbing them.

-The bodies of four gay, white men who had been stabbed to death were found along the beach.
+The bodies of four men were found along the beach.
 Another stabbing victim was found in Golden Gate Park.

+A witness was able to give investigators a description of the attacker, leading to a man being detained in 1976 but never charged.

+An Associated Press story from 1977 quotes police saying they needed testimony from victims in order to charge the suspect.
+However three survivors, including a “well-known entertainer” and a diplomat, were reluctant to “come out of the closet” to testify against him, the AP reported.